Finixxxxxx/Finixxxxxx/README.md

 - 👯 Open to collaborate on **student projects, open-source apps, and game prototypes**
 - 📫 Reach me at **ernestliwanag12@gmail.com**

-# 🔭 Currently looking for a **company** for my OJT with prefered positions:
+## 🔭 Currently looking for a **company** for my OJT with prefered positions:
+  - 💻 Software Engineer
-  - 🌐 Full-Stack Web Developer
+  - 🌐 Web Developer
   - 📱 Mobile App Developer
   - ✅ Software Quality Tester
+  - 📂 Databse Administrator

 ---